Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 }

-The index name can be anything, but make note of it since you'll need to specify it in Bedrock KB later (e.g., bedrock-kb-index).
+The index name is arbitrary, but note it down since you'll need to specify it in Bedrock KB later (e.g., bedrock-kb-index).

 3. Connecting from Bedrock Knowledge Base Using "Use Existing OpenSearch Collection"

-When creating a knowledge base in the Bedrock KB console, on the vector store selection screen choose "Use existing OpenSearch Serverless collection", and specify the ARN of the NextGen collection you just created along with the index name you created in step 2.
-For field mappings, specify the field names exactly as used when creating the index.
+When creating a knowledge base in the Bedrock KB console, on the vector store selection screen choose "Use existing OpenSearch Serverless collection", then specify the ARN of the NextGen collection created earlier and the index name created in Step 2.
+For field mapping, specify the field names used when creating the index.

-- Configure the data source (S3 bucket, etc.)
+- Configure a data source (S3 bucket, etc.)

 - Embedding model and vector store

-- Embedding model: Select the same one as your existing KB
+- Embedding model: Select the same one as the existing KB

 - Vector store: "Use existing vector store"

-- Collection ARN: The one you noted in Step 1
+- Collection ARN: The one noted in Step 1

 - Vector index name: